 Free minimalist camping at the base of the dam, near the Summersville crags.
 Limited available facilities but quick access to Summersville climbing and bouldering along the Gauley River.

-Places For Food
+Places for Coffee and Food

 Suggest change